Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 2. Carry `FrameLease` through Sanctuary's queues and implement direct arena YUV420P upload in the Sanctuary-owned wgpu renderer.
 3. Configure the audio sink from authoritative decoder output parameters.
-4. Add direct hardware-surface import/sampling for `HardwareVideo` leases when the required VDPAU/Vulkan/wgpu interop is available.
+4. Port or extract the proven oxideplay VDPAU/GLX/Vulkan bridge into the Sanctuary-owned renderer, keeping `HardwareVideo` leases GPU-resident and retaining CPU materialisation only as fallback.
 5. Integrate HLS media-relative seeking/timeline behaviour as OxideAV gains it.
 6. Extend source support for HLS discontinuities, byte ranges, fMP4/MAP, encryption, live reload and ABR only as real sources require them.